brettanomyces/nvim-editcommand/README.md

 It also allows the user to edit command in shell's that may not otherwise provide the same functionality, e.g. `python`/`ruby` interpreters.

+The command before and after editing can be accessed via the global variables `g:editcommand_before` and `g:editcommand_after`.

 nvim-editcommand would be useful for a Neovim user who is running their shell inside a Neovim terminal buffer.
 In such a situation `<c-x><c-e>` is still available but (assuming your `$EDITOR` is `nvim`) it will have to open a new Neovim instance inside the terminal inside the existing Neovim instance, which can quickly become rather cumbersome to navigate in and out of.

 ## Installation